×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We were informed by an estate agent the areas where expats tend to live, the areas being West Moorings, Goodwood Park and Fairways Maraval.
-The Estate agents are very good although you will find that all agents know each other and tend to have the same properties on their listings," explained one expat living in West Moorings, Trinidad & Tobago.
+The Estate agents are very good although you will find that all agents know each other and tend to have the same properties on their listings," remarked one member in West Moorings.

 What is a typical expat home or apartment like in Trinidad & Tobago?